luisgarciar/opt-py-cpp/README.md

    ```

 The C++ library pybind11 is fetch during the build process,
-so you do not need to install them prior to building the package.
+so you do not need to install it prior to building the package.

-To build the rest of the package, you will need Python 3.6 or later.
+To use the rest of the package, you will need Python 3.6 or later.
 We recommend using a virtual environment,
 such as the one provided by the conda package manager from the [Anaconda]((https://www.anaconda.com/distribution/))
 distribution.
 If you are using conda, you can create a virtual environment using the `environment.yml` file provided.
 After downloading the source code from this repository, navigate to the root directory of the repository